 Teacher Appreciation Week is just a few days away, and it’s a wonderful opportunity to show teachers how much we appreciate them!

-This year, when we are celebrating this week during the quarantine, it matters more than ever to show our gratitude for all their hard work!
+Last year, when we celebrated this week during the quarantine, it mattered more than ever to show our gratitude for all their hard work!

-Since we can’t give my son’s teacher any gifts in person this year, I tried to find some easy ways to show our appreciation from home.
+Since we couldn’t give my son’s teacher any gifts in person last year, I tried to find some easy ways to show our appreciation from home.